draftm0de/kernel.deployment/README.md

 #### option: --tag-increase|--tag-increase=[BASE_TAG]
 _default: BASE_TAG=true_<br>

-The common usage is to set TARGET_IMAGE:[TAG] to the latest TAG version (e.g. 1.2.3) AND provide a --tag-increase value (e.g. 1.3).
-The business logic will automatically try to increase the latest TAG (+1) based on his structure.
+Use the given TARGET_IMAGE:[TAG] and increase the TAG version + 1 (e.g. 1.2.3) based on his provided structure.

---tag-increase has a value
+--tag-increase value conditions:
 - value has to be greater or equal to the provided IMAGE:[TAG]
 - value is used to count + 1 to the provided IMAGE:[TAG]